sgrontflix/simplehttpserverwithupload/README.md

 # Simple HTTP server with upload functionality

-This script allows the user to create an HTTP server on the go for file sharing inside an home network.
+This script allows the user to create an HTTP server on the go for file sharing inside a home network.

 It does NOT provide any encryption.
 Only use it inside trusted networks.